Krishna: Role and significance in religion

+Krishna is the eighth avatar of Vishnu and a major deity in Hinduism.
+He is worshipped as a full incarnation of Vishnu and Supreme God in his own right.
+He is also referred to as Swayam Bhagavan (God Himself) particularly in the Krishnaism and Vaishnavism traditions.

+He is the god of protection, compassion, tenderness, and love, and is widely revered among Hindu divinities.
+He struck down his maternal uncle Kamsa, established the ancient city of Dwarka, and played a pivotal role in the Mahabharata epic by fighting for the Pandavas and concluding the war.

+Krishna appears as a central figure in several Hindu texts, including the Mahabharata and the Bhagavata Puran, where he expounds many of his philosophical ideas.
+The Bhagavad Gita, part of the Mahabharata, is widely read as an independent spiritual text in its own right.
+It allegorically describes the ethical and moral dilemmas of human life through the conversation of Krishna and Arjuna during the Kurukshetra War.
+The text presents answers to questions of human freedoms, choices, and responsibilities (dharma) towards oneself and others.
+These teachings later became a central influence on the Bhakti movement in medieval India.

-Historical and literary sources
+Origins and early sources

-The tradition of Krishna appears to be an amalgamation of several independent deities of ancient India, the earliest of whom to be attested being Vāsudeva.
-Vāsudeva was a hero-god of the tribe of the Vrishnis, belonging to the Vrishni heroes, whose worship is attested from the 5th–6th century BCE in the writings of Pāṇini, and from the 2nd century BCE in epigraphy with the Heliodorus pillar.At one point in time, it is thought that the tribe of the Vrishnis fused with the tribe of the Yadavas, whose own hero-god was named Krishna.
-Vāsudeva and Krishna fused to become a single deity, which appears in the Mahabharata, and they started to be identified with Vishnu in the Mahabharata and the Bhagavad Gita.
-Around the 4th century CE, another tradition, the cult of Gopala-Krishna of the Ābhīras, the protector of cattle, was also absorbed into the Krishna tradition.
+The tradition of Krishna appears to have developed through the amalgamation of several independent deities of ancient India, the earliest attested being Vāsudeva.
+Vāsudeva was a hero-god of the tribe of the Vrishnis, belonging to the Vrishni heroes, whose worship is attested from the 5th–6th centuries BCE in the writings of Pāṇini, and from the 2nd century BCE in epigraphic evidences such as the Heliodorus pillar.
+The Vrishnis were thought to have later merged with the tribe of the Yadavas, whose hero-god was Krishna.
+Vāsudeva and Krishna subsequently merged into a single deity, who appears in the Mahabharata, and started to be identified with Vishnu in the Mahabharata and the Bhagavad Gita.
+By the 4th century CE, the Gopala-Krishna tradition of the Abhiras centred on the Krishna's role as protector of cattle, which has also been incorporated into the broader Krishna tradition.

 Early epigraphic sources

 Depiction in coinage (2nd century BCE)

 Vāsudeva-Krishna, on a coin of Agathocles of Bactria, c.
 180 BCE.
 This is "the earliest unambiguous image" of the deity.

-Around 180 BCE, the Indo-Greek king Agathocles issued some coinage (discovered in Ai-Khanoum, Afghanistan) bearing images of deities that are now interpreted as being related to Vaisnava imagery in India.
-The deities displayed on the coins appear to be Saṃkarṣaṇa-Balarama with attributes consisting of the gada mace and the plow, and Vāsudeva-Krishna with attributes of the shankha (conch) and the sudarshana chakra wheel.
-According to Bopearachchi, the headdress of the deity is actually a misrepresentation of a shaft with a half-moon parasol on top (chattra).
+Around 180 BCE, the Indo-Greek king Agathocles issued coinage (discovered in Ai-Khanoum, Afghanistan) bearing images of deities that are now interpreted as being related to Vaisnava imagery in India.
+The deities displayed on the coins appear to be Saṃkarṣaṇa-Balarama with attributes of the gada (mace) and the plow, and Vāsudeva-Krishna with attributes of the shankha (conch) and the sudarshana chakra (wheel).